jrihon/thesis/chapters/05_chapter/05_futureperspective.typ

 === Clear protocols for fitting nucleoside backbones Coupling a model builder like Ducque to a protocol on creating a force field for any desired chemistry proved to be robust.
 Fitting for nucleobase torsional parameters is incredibly simple, since these moieties are forced to remain planar during the simulation.
 //Emulating the puckering behaviour of endocyclic systems, however, is one can of worms I have not been able open explicitly just yet.
-Emulating the puckering behaviour of endocyclic systems, however, is one can of worms that remains unopened during this research.
+Manually emulating the puckering behaviour of endocyclic systems, however, is one can of worms that remains unopened during this research.

 While we were successful in describing the behaviour of the MNA (Chapter 3) and HNA (Chapter 4) puckering, the fitting of the parameters was done by fitting to the overall energy of the whole nucleoside using the _paramfit_ tool within AMBER.
 This meant that one needs to include all bonded-term parameters that already describe the bond, angles and dihedrals well and assign torsional angles that were in need of fitting.
 With multiple conformers, the torsional parameters are fitted along a linear regression against the energy of the entire molecule.